Windows Privilege Escalation (AlwaysInstallElevated)

 About the misconfiguration

-When the “Always install with elevated privileges” setting is enabled, it allows Windows Installer packages (.msi files) to be installed with administrative privileges by any user, including those with limited permissions.
-This feature is intended for ease of software deployment in enterprise environments but can be exploited by malicious users to gain elevated access to the system.
+When users enable the “Always install with elevated privileges” setting, they allow Windows Installer packages (.msi files) to be installed with administrative privileges by any user, including those with limited permissions.
+The system intends this feature for ease of software deployment in enterprise environments but malicious users can exploit it to gain elevated access to the system.

 Lab Setup